Driving and sight loss: finding support if you can no longer drive

 Support with driving to / during work

-RNIB report that 76% of the general population are in paid employment, but only 27% of people registered with sight loss are.
+Research consistently shows that blind and partially sighted people face significant barriers to employment compared to the general population.
 For those in work, the government offers support through the ‘Access to Work’ scheme.
 This can provide financial aid to purchase specialist equipment, employ support workers or cover the cost of taxis.
 Access to Work will agree an annual budget with you.
 This can be a huge help and can make the difference between working and not working.
-Details of the scheme can be found at www.gov.uk/access-to-work or call 0800 121 7479.

 Disability benefits